matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 }
 ```

-- Thread A calls incrementCount() first then thread B calls getCount().
+- Thread A calls `incrementCount()` first then thread B calls `getCount()`.
 In this scenario there is no guarantee
 that B will see updated value of count.
 It may still see count as 10, even it is also possible that it never
 sees updated value of count ever.

 - How Java memory model integrates with hardware architecture.
 In Java each thread has it's own thread stack.
-- This stack contains: method call stack and local variable created in that thread.
+- :star: This stack contains: **method call stack and local variable created in that thread**.
 - In a multi core system, it is quite possible that two threads are running concurrently in separate cores.
 - In such scenario it is possible that part of thread's stack lies inside register / cache of a core.
 If inside a thread, an object is accessed using synchronized (or volatile) keyword, after synchronized block that thread
 syncs it's local copy of that variable with the main memory.
 This creates a read / write barrier and makes sure that
 the thread is seeing the latest value of that object.

-- In our case since thread B has not used synchronized access to count, it might be referring value of count
+- In our case since thread B has not used `synchronized` access to count, it might be referring value of count
 stored in register and may never see updates from thread A. Need to make getCount() synchronized.

 ```java